ayush220/wtaproject/README.md

 Go to the main directory and type the command:
 - run `npm start`

-Then open a browser and go to the followinf URL:
+Then open a browser and go to the following URL:
 [[http://localhost:7000](http://localhost:7000/)]

 You should now be seeing the main page.